-Every person is unique and are affected differently by a car accident.
-An auto accident lawyer Denver CO locals recommend might tell you that the level of trauma that a person may experience depends on many factors:
+Every person is unique and is affected differently by a car accident.
+An auto accident lawyer Denver, CO locals recommend might tell you that the level of trauma that a person may experience depends on many factors:

 - Pre-existing medical conditions